github/docs/content/github/collaborating-with-pull-requests/working-with-forks/about-forks.md

 {% data reusables.repositories.desktop-fork %}

 Deleting a fork will not delete the original upstream repository.
-You can make any changes you want to your fork—add collaborators, rename files, generate {% data variables.product.prodname_pages %}—with no effect on the original.{% if currentVersion == "free-pro-team@latest" %} You cannot restore a deleted forked repository.
+You can make any changes you want to your fork—add collaborators, rename files, generate {% data variables.product.prodname_pages %}—with no effect on the original.{% ifversion fpt %} You cannot restore a deleted forked repository.
 For more information, see "[Restoring a deleted repository](/articles/restoring-a-deleted-repository)."{% endif %}

 In open source projects, forks are often used to iterate on ideas or changes before they are offered back to the upstream repository.
 When you make changes in your user-owned fork and open a pull request that compares your work to the upstream repository, you can give anyone with push access to the upstream repository permission to push changes to your pull request branch.
 This speeds up collaboration by allowing repository maintainers the ability to make commits or run tests locally to your pull request branch from a user-owned fork before merging.
 You cannot give push permissions to a fork owned by an organization.